 Boing Boing has a link to a very interesting and oddly beautiful set of Japanese air raid precautions posters at the National Archives of Japan.
 (Boing Boing says they are from the Second World War, but according to the page itself, they date from 1938.)
-I am myself somewhat ignorant of Japanese history, but as it happens my supervisor is a specialist in modern Japanese history,1 and it seems that there are significant similarities between Britain and Japan when it comes to the fear of the bomber.
+I am myself somewhat ignorant of Japanese history, but as it happens my supervisor is a specialist in modern Japanese history,

 I can’t read the writing, but this last poster is evidently about how to make your own gas-masks, and the image of (presumably) the mother leading her child enveloped in a home-made chemical protective suit is very poignant.
 Japan escaped the horror of gas attack, but it suffered the others depicted in these posters, and more besides.